Astrashh/TerraConfigurationNotes/pages/Contents.md

 - This site is an unofficial knowledge base for creating Terra config packs.
 You can find the official documentation at https://terra.polydev.org/.
+- You can find the source for this knowledge base here https://github.com/Astrashh/TerraConfigurationNotes
 - [[Feature Config]]